Skip to main content

 Cybersecurity basics for courts

 The ongoing rise in cyberattacks highlights an urgent need for courts to take robust cybersecurity measures.
-The Joint Technology Committee's "Cybersecurity Basics for Courts" guide offers a roadmap to prevent, prepare for, and respond to cybercrimes.
+The Joint Technology Committee's "Cybersecurity Basics for Courts" guide is a foundational resource that offers a roadmap to prevent, prepare for, and respond to cybercrimes.

 Who should read this?